Work that matters

 Supervisor: Principal and Assistant Principal of Curriculum and Instruction

-Salary Range: $60,000 - $90,000 (paid over 12 months)
+Salary Range: $60,000 - $90,000 (paid over 12 months; pay will be pro-rated based on course load)

 Flintridge Sacred Heart is a Catholic, Dominican, independent, college-preparatory, day and boarding high school whose mission is to educate young women for a life of faith, integrity and truth.
 We are seeking a full-time English teacher.
 Successful candidates must have a strong background in English literature and commensurate skill as a writing instructor.
 This role includes active participation in the school community and collaboration on interdisciplinary projects.
 The ideal candidate will be experienced in integrating technology into their teaching, and ready to consider emerging technologies to enhance learning and student engagement.
 All faculty are involved in co-curricular programs and should share in a commitment to a holistic approach to educating our young women.